NiroUwU/LunaLoop/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or feature
-title: ''
+title: Unnamed Feature Request
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: NiroUwU

 ---

+**Describe what you would like to be changed/added:**
+...

-Please describe what you would want in the bot.
+**Please explain why you would want to have this changed/added:**
-Command suggestions and other suggestions are welcomed!
+...

+**Additional description:**
+...